 Cancer Council recommends that the Australian Government introduce a targeted health levy on sugar-sweetened beverages, to effect a price increase of at least 20%.
 This levy should form part of a comprehensive approach to reducing sugar-sweetened beverage consumption, including restrictions on children’s exposure to marketing of these products, restrictions on their sale in schools, other children’s settings, and public institutions, as well as effective public education campaigns.

 The consumption of sugar-sweetened beverages is associated with increased energy intake and in turn, weight gain and obesity.
-It is well established that obesity is a leading risk factor for diabetes, cardiovascular disease and some cancers.
+It is well established that obesity is a leading risk factor for diabetes, cardiovascular disease and 13 types of cancer.

 See the full position statement: